 One reason God allows people to be disabled or handicapped is that such conditions are the natural result of mankind’s rebellion against God.

 We live in a world of cause and effect, and it is a fallen world.
-Jesus said that “in this world you will have trouble” (John 16:33).
-This is not to say that every disability is the direct result of personal sin (Jesus countered that idea in John 9:1–3), but, generally speaking, the existence of handicaps and disabilities can be traced back to the existence of sin.
+Jesus said that “in this world you will have trouble” (John 16:33–3), but, generally speaking, the existence of handicaps and disabilities can be traced back to the existence of sin.

 Another basic reason that God allows some people to be disabled or handicapped is that God will glorify Himself.